olivere/vite/examples/multi-page-app/README.md

 Notice that you can now change the HTML and JavaScript/TypeScript code, and Hot Module Reload (HMR) should run just fine and update the page inline.

+Now check the 'nested' page in your browser by adding /nested to the end of the URL.
+You should see the phrase "Nested Entry!" at the top of the page, which is defined in a separate JavaScript/TypeScript source file.

 ### Production mode

 First make sure to run `npm run build` before using production mode, as the Go code relies on embedding the `dist` directory into the Go binary.